 We continuously seek community feedback about on-street parking, as specific neighbourhood engagement periods are just one element of our feedback collection.
-The following feedback relates to the first specific engagement period for North Melbourne.
+The following feedback relates to specific engagement periods for North Melbourne.

-The feedback we received during this engagement period will inform any proposed changes we develop, and we won’t set and forget the new conditions once works are complete.
+The feedback we received during these engagement periods has informed the improvements we will roll out, and we won’t set and forget the new conditions once works are complete.
 We'll give the community time to adjust and then review the functionality and performance of those changes.

 You can have your say any time on parking in your neighbourhood by completing the 'always on' survey.
 The next review of your neighbourhood will use this data to inform future changes.